Montgomery County, Arkansas

 Mountain bikers discovered the Womble, overgrown and barricaded with downed trees and rockslides, in the mid-eighties.
 Today the Womble is complete, marked and signed, and shared by mountain bikers and hikers.
 So get out your U.S. atlas.
 Look for Hot Springs, Arkansas, southwest of Little Rock.
 Move your index finger about a half inch to the left: bingo!
 Read up on crystals, because there are a couple veins along the Womble.
 Get ready for a big backcountry adventure.
 Whatever you do, don't say O-Cheeta: it's Wash-i-tah.

-Location: The Womble Epic is located in the Ouachita National Forest west of Hot Springs, Arkansas.
+Location: The Womble Epic is located in the Ouachita National Forest near Mount Ida, Arkansas.

 Length: 33 miles

 Climbing: 6,000 ft

 Terrain: 95% packed dirt and clay singletrack, through hardwood and pine forests along the Ouachita river

 Season: Year-round; generally dry trailbed that can be wet in spring; high heat and humidity in summer